DropVPS Team

 It’s a good practice to back up your

-file before making any changes.
+sudoersfile before making any changes.
 You can do this with the following command:sudo cp /etc/sudoers /etc/sudoers.bak

 Conclusion

-command, you can safely inspect user permissions and configurations without risking system integrity.
+Viewing the sudoers file is an essential task for system administrators.
+By using the visudo command, you can safely inspect user permissions and configurations without risking system integrity.
 Always remember to follow best practices, including making backups and verifying syntax to ensure your Linux environment remains secure and functional.
 For more tips on managing your VPS and optimizing your Linux experience, stay tuned to our blog at dropvps.com!